Talent-Catalog/talentcatalog/README.md

 Download and install the latest of the following tools.

+- Switch to Bash command line
+  - Some installation instructions - for example the Postgres brew install - don't work properly with the default Mac OS command line shell which is now Zsh.
+Run this on your command line to change the shell.
+  > chsh -s /bin/bash

 - IntelliJ IDEA - [Intellij website](https://www.jetbrains.com/idea/download/)
-  - todo Import standard settings and run configurations
+  - Import standard settings and run configurations from another developer
-  - In development it is best to build
+  - In development it is best to build using Intellij rather than gradle.
+Change the Intellij setting for "Build, Execution & Deployment" > "Build Tools" > "Gradle" to build with Intellij.

 - Java 11
    - At least Java 11 is required because we use the Locale object to provide translations of